Minmoose/FestivalWarpsV2/README.md

 #### Changes from Girafarig's version,

 - Fix a bug where you could not click the cancel button after the dialog to leave the festival opened
-- Heavily optimize the mod
+- Heavily optimized the mod

 #### License,